holy65/FBD/README.md

 Precompiled MS Windows executabes can be downloaded from [the Releases section.](https://github.com/FBDev64/FBD/releases)

-## Headers and Library
-I used [Airlib](https://github.com/FBDev64/Airlib) to speed up the program coding process.
-Also, there is `joke.h` that has the joke vector and function to return the joke.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first